CRC in Green Bay Brings Region VI Chapters Together

-CTTC Chair Elizabeth Zakelj and her committee members are developing the following group of monthly Illinois Chapter technology talk topics for 2020-21.
+CTTC Co-Chairs Elizabeth Zakelj and Mitch Kelly and others are developing the following group of monthly Illinois Chapter technology talk topics for 2020-21.
 All presentations are planned as webinars as members opt for virtual gatherings while the pandemic remains.
 Mark these dates on your calendar and watch for more details about each topic as the dates draw nearer.
 We hope you will participate in several of the late-afternoon webinars.

 June 8, 2021 — Fire Alarm/Protection in HVAC

 June 28-30 — ASHRAE 2021 (Virtual) Annual Conference

 Featuring new and expanded offerings in current practices and updates on research, the 2021 ASHRAE Virtual Annual Conference will be held June 28-30.
 Registration is now open.
 The conference will feature more than 100 live and on-demand sessions with updates from Society leaders and virtual networking events.
 Technical sessions will address the latest information surrounding the COVID-19 pandemic, along with eight other tracks on various building systems topics.
 Attendees will hear updates from the ASHRAE Epidemic Task Force and the Task Force on Building Decarbonization.
 Interactive Technical Panels and Forums will allow attendees to share their experiences and to ask questions.

 To learn more and to register, visit ashrae.org/2021annual.